netbox-community/go-netbox/docs/RackType.md

 ### NewRackType

-`func NewRackType(id int32, url string, displayUrl string, display string, manufacturer BriefManufacturer, model string, slug string, created NullableTime, lastUpdated NullableTime, ) *RackType`
+`func NewRackType(id int32, url string, display string, manufacturer BriefManufacturer, model string, slug string, created NullableTime, lastUpdated NullableTime, ) *RackType`

 NewRackType instantiates a new RackType object
 This constructor will assign default values to properties that have it defined,